geopanag/awesome-influence-maximization-papers/readme.md

   - SIGMOD 2015

-- **"A genetic newgreedy algorithm for influence maximization in social network**
+- **A genetic newgreedy algorithm for influence maximization in social network**
 	- Tsai, Chun-Wei, Yo-Chung Yang, and Ming-Chao Chiang
 	- ICS 2015

 - **Asim: A scalable algorithm for influence maximization under the independent cascade model**
     - Galhotra, Sainyam, Akhil Arora, Srinivas Virinchi, and Shourya Roy